hvitis/CodingChallange/README.md

 putting the properties that all values of a given type share into their prototype.
 The instanceof operator can, given an object and a constructor, tell you whether that object is an instance of that constructor.
+12. Methods are simply properties that hold function values.
+This is a simple method.